GT Zirkon

 - Black Italic

-- RegularMinerals are distinguished by various chemical and physical properties.
+- ThinMinerals are distinguished by various chemical and physical properties.
 Differences in chemical composition and crystal structure distinguish the various species, which were determined by the mineral’s geological environment when formed.

-- Bold ItalicAs short and stubby crystals, as well as prismatic which are sometimes elongated.
+- Book ItalicAs short and stubby crystals, as well as prismatic which are sometimes elongated.

-- Black ItalicThe name derives from the Persian zargun meaning gold-hued; this word is corrupted into “jargoon”, a term applied to light-colored zircons.
+- Bold ItalicThe name derives from the Persian zargun meaning gold-hued; this word is corrupted into “jargoon”, a term applied to light-colored zircons.

 - Settings